Masters in Pharmacology

 Dr. Edwards A. Park, Department of Pharmacology, 901-448-4779.

 General requirements are a bachelor’s degree with a grade-point average of at least 3.0 from an accredited college or university.
 Students may submit competitive MCAT or DAT scores, or a Graduate Record Examination combined score (verbal and quantitative) of at least 300 for the revised exam.
 For students whose native language is not English, a score of at least 213/79 on the computer-based/Internet-based TOEFL or evidence of proficiency in English.
 In addition, three letters of recommendation should be provided.
-Students will be accepted into the program ending June 21.
+June 1 is the application deadline for this program.

 Apllications may be submitted by going to http://www.uthsc.edu/, clicking on “Future Students” on the left-hand side, and then clicking on “Apply Now.”
 You will need to create an ID and password before beginning the application.
 Alternatively you can go to the new applicant login.